DalCerroINFOSEC/Splunk/README.md

  Using TSTATS is actually WAY better for this.
  | tstats count WHERE index=* OR sourcetype=* by index,sourcetype | stats values(sourcetype) AS sourcetypes by index

+## Using the stats command
+| stats count by 'insert field here'

 ### CREDIT TO
 inodee/threathunting-spl;spl.ninja;MuS